tapz/teslapizero/README.md

 }
 ```

-Open the file `config.txt` in the root directory of the microSD card, and add the following line to the very bottom of the file and save:
+Open the file `config.txt` in the memory card, and add the following line to the very bottom of the file and save:

 ```
 dtoverlay=dwc2